wilspi/graphcache/README.md

 # graphcache

-Python Library to store connected nodes and their properties on cache storage (memcache)
+Python Library to store connected nodes and their properties on cache storage (redis)

 Installation